nikogenix/basic_web_scraper/README.md

 -   [x] summary of articles based on the subtitles and the info written in bold inside lists (added in the API response as 'highlights')
 -   [ ] filter/sort based on submission date
--   [ ] filter based on the author profile (blogger, enthusiast, critic, etc.)
+-   [x] filter based on the author profile (blogger, enthusiast, critic, etc.) or name
+-   [x] filter based on the category (lifestyle, urban life, etc.)
 -   [ ] download scraped data
 -   [ ] email subscription for daily/weekly scraped data